alfallouji/TIKR/README.md

 ## Setup

-For ubuntu distribution, you can execute setup/ubuntu-setup.sh script in order to setup & configure solr and tika.
+For ubuntu distribution, you can execute setup/ubuntu-setup.sh script in order to download, setup & configure solr and tika.

 ## Author